 Felton Fire Protection District

-Felton has had 5 men serve as Fire Chief.
-Chief Fetherston was the first.
-Followed by Chief Ted Toft.
+Felton has had 6 Fire Chiefs since it’s founding in 1948.
+Chief Fetherston was the first, followed by Chief Ted Toft.
 Chief Toft was fire chief from the formation of the fire district in 1948 until his retirement in the 1970’s.
-Chief John McDonnell (Mac) was the Chief after Toft and served until 1989.
-Chief Don Ramos served for a year and the current Chief, Ron Rickabaugh, has served as Chief from April 1991 until the present time.
+Chief John McDonnell was the Chief after Toft and served until 1989.
+Chief Don Ramos served for a year and was succeeded by Chief Ron Rickabaugh, who served from 1991 to 2019.

 Fire District Mission Statement